 Subscribe to the Hidden Brain podcast here

-What It Is: This podcast explores innovation and entrepreneurship concepts being studied at Stanford.
+What It Is: This innovation podcast explores innovation and entrepreneurship concepts being studied at Stanford.
 Tina Seelig empowers students to be more confident, creative, and entrepreneurial.

 Favorite Episode: The Power Of Creative Friction